Shuttleu/Monzo-Viewer/README.md

 # Updating accounts

 If you do not/cannot run the sceduled task, you can update the accounts and transactions from the settings page, this will update everything going back 60 days.
-If you have not updated the accounts for longer than this, it is recommended that yu re-run the first run setup.
+If you have not updated the accounts for longer than this, it is recommended that you re-run the first run setup.

 Please note that you cannot take advantage of the automatic pot deposits if you update using this method.